 I know Dick pointed you at a couple of our best buys, (he’s very good at that, he knows his onions) but you can see a special Spring collection of ten of the best tiller cultivators if you visit here and they all come with FREE UK mainland delivery and a FREE bottle of engine oil.
 And if you need even more choice, you can visit our complete collection of tillers and cultivators, including front tine tillers, mini tillers, micro tillers and even includes some impressive electric models

 if you need more help deciding what to buy, what to look for and more technical information, check out the articles in our comprehensive guide to buying tillers and cultivators on MowHow, our on-site knowledge base.

-And that’s it from me this week.
+And that’s it from me for this week.
 Short and Sweet.
 It’s time I had some tea too.
-And when I say tea, i mean beer.
+And when I say tea, I mean beer.
 But remember, whatever you are doing, tilling, digging or standing there scratching your head wondering how to begin… enjoy your garden.
 Drew Hardy